A Wanton Wife

-He came and handed me one.
-My right hand let go of my purse and took the glass.
+He came and handed me a filled glass.
+My right hand let go of my purse and took the glass by its stem.
 Partially disarmed, I took a long sip, then another, until it was gone.
 He smiled when handed the empty glass.

 I glanced back at the tank, away from my hungry glance at his full lips.

 “The little blue and red one fluttering its tail.”